ronaldbosma/blog/content/blog/replace-placholders-in-string-with-bicep-function/index.md

 var result = replacePlaceholders(input, placeholders)
 ```

-You can find the final result [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/replace-placholders-in-string-with-bicep-function/replace-placeholders.bicep).
+You can access the final Bicep code [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/replace-placholders-in-string-with-bicep-function/replace-placeholders.bicep).

-Similar to my previous blog post, I've also written some tests to verify the behavior of the `replacePlaceholders` function.
-You can find the tests [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/replace-placholders-in-string-with-bicep-function/tests.bicep).
-For more information on the (experimental) Bicep Testing Framework, see [my previous blog post](/blog/2024/06/05/apply-azure-naming-convention-using-bicep-functions/#testing-the-function).
+Similar to my previous blog post, I've included tests to validate the functionality of the `replacePlaceholders` function.
+You can view the test cases and implementation details [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/replace-placholders-in-string-with-bicep-function/tests.bicep).
+For more insights on the (experimental) Bicep Testing Framework used, refer to [my previous blog post](/blog/2024/06/05/apply-azure-naming-convention-using-bicep-functions/#testing-the-function).